floating/restore/README.md

 ## The update method

-- `actions` are passed the `update` method as their first argument (followed by arguments you passed)
+- `actions` are passed `update` as their first argument (followed by any arguments you passed to them)
 - The `update` method is how we replace values held by the `store`
-- The `update` method uses a pure updater function
+- The `update` method uses a pure updater function to preform these updates

 If you look back at our `setText` `action` you can see our `updater` function